ksandrmatveyev/tr/README.md

      - `--log`  for setting log level.
 Must use `getattr()` function inside `main()` fucntion, otherwise get error.
 Also used predefined variants for log level
      - `--logfile` with None(STDOUT) as default value
   **Note: added help stdout. (if we don't use any cli parameter, we get error without that)**
    - `open_file()` function, which try open and read template file.
-If OK, close file and return it, otherwise get exception and exit. **Note: exit point 1**
+If OK, close file and return it, otherwise get exception and exit.
+  **Note: exit point 1**
    - `get_template_params()` fucntion, which validate template (using validate_template() function and read  template as parameter) and get parameters from dictionary by key `Parameters`.
 If default value doesn't exists, set empty value.
 Return new sorted list of key-value pairs (Parameter: value)
    - `get_config()` fucntion, which try open and read yaml config file.
-If OK, return read config, otherwise exception and exit. **Note: exit point 2**
+If OK, return read config, otherwise exception and exit.
+  **Note: exit point 2**
    - `match_parameters()` fucntion, which try to get template parameters (using `get_template_params()` fucntion) by key and search them in config file (if exists, use parameter value from config file).
-If OK, return list of dictionaries (key-value pairs), otherwise exception and exit. **Note: exit point 3**
+If OK, return list of dictionaries (key-value pairs), otherwise exception and exit.
+  **Note: exit point 3**
    - `stack_exists()` function, which get response from AWS if stack exists.
 Needed for action stack functions.
 Also, It allows us continue create/update from next stack, if previuos stack already exists or delete stack if it already exists.
 Return True/False
-   - `set_waiter()` function, which try to create waiter and waite for AWS response, otherwise exception and exit. **Note: exit point 4**
+   - `set_waiter()` function, which try to create waiter and waite for AWS response, otherwise exception and exit.
+  **Note: exit point 4**
    - `get_dict_of_lists_dependency()` function, which returns dictionary of lists as value for each key from read config file (as fucntion parameter).
 Needed for creating some "chain" for deleting stacks
    - `resolve_create_dependencies()` fucntion, which returns list of stack dependencies chain from read config for creating of assigned stack by key 'require' (empty if value doesn't exist)
    - `resolve_delete_dependencies()` funcion, which returns list of stack dependencies chain from dictionary (which `get_dict_of_lists_dependency()` returns) for deleting of assigned stack
+   - `create_stack` function, which creates dependent stacks consistently.
+If some stack already exists, continue creating with next.
+Details:
+     - use get_config(),
+     - resolve_create_dependencies(),
+     - for loop
+       - get template path by key 'template'
+       - read template file by `open_file()`
+       - get parameters by match_parameters()
-   - `create_stack` function with parameters, which reads valid template file and creates stack with capabilities (hardcoded).
-Then set waiter using set_waiter function
+       - reads valid template file and creates stack with
+       - if some stack already exists, continue creating with next.
+         - set waiter using set_waiter()
+  **Note:** capabilities (hard coded for now)
+   - `updade_stack` function, which updates dependent stacks consistently, if those stacks are already exist.
+Details:
+     - use get_config(),
+     - resolve_create_dependencies(),
+     - for loop
+       - get template path by key 'template'
+       - read template file by `open_file()`
+       - get parameters by match_parameters()
-   - `updade_stack` function with parameters, which reads valid template file and updates stack with capabilities (hardcoded).
-Then set waiter using set_waiter function
+       - reads valid template file and creates stack with
+       - if those stacks are already exist, updating them.
+         - set waiter using set_waiter()
+  **Note:** capabilities (hard coded for now)
+   - `delete_stack` function, which deletes dependent stacks consistently, if those stacks are already exist.
+Details:
+     - use get_config(),
+     - get_dict_of_lists_dependency(),
+     - resolve_delete_dependencies(),
+     - for loop
+       - if those stacks are already exist, updating them.
-   - `delete_stack` function with parameters, which checks if stack exists and deletes stack.
-Then set waiter using set_waiter function
+         - set waiter using set_waiter()
-   - `main` function as entry point, where we get arguments fom parsers, configure logging and handle all exceptions from stack_exists, create_stack, updade_stack, delete_stack
+   - `main` function as entry point, where we get arguments fom parsers, configure logging and handle all exceptions from stack_exists, create_stack, updade_stack, delete_stack.
+  **Note: exit point 5**
    - `if __name__ == '__main__'`, which run main function
 ### Using examples
 Windows: `python stack_wrapper.py create-stack StackName --config config.yaml --log INFO --logfile log.log`
 Linux: `./stack_wrapper.py create-stack StackName --config config.yaml --log INFO --logfile log.log`
 #### Note:
-Don't handle parameters for template (try to handle the in part2 of this task) and don't handle template file name, which can based on stack name (leave an opportunity of setting different names)
-Improvements since last commit:
-- handled almost all exceptions from functions in main function
-- removed checking of log level and log file arguments.
-They are not needed
-- added dictionary for waiters and constants for logging and stack functions
+As you see above I don't handle capabilities and have dublicated logic inside create_Stack(), update_stack(), delete_Stack() functions.
+I'm working on that but I haven't had results for now :(